Headings (Titles) in PowerPoint

 1. On the Home tab, access the Layout options.
 The screens are slightly different for Mac and Windows computers.
 See below.

 Always use the Title placeholder options built into PowerPoint slide layouts instead of using your own fonts or styles.
-These Title styles are already accessible.
+These title styles are already accessible.

 Best Practices